Sytuacja społeczno-gospodarcza kraju

 Average monthly gross wages and salaries in enterprise sector

-Average nominal and real gross wages and salaries in the enterprise sector increased in annual terms to a lesser extent than in April 2025.
+Average monthly nominal gross wages and salaries in the enterprise sector increased in annual terms to a lesser extent than in the first half of 2024.
+With the strengthening inflation, the growth in the purchasing power of wages and salaries also slowed down.

 NOMINAL